Go to Reviews.org AU Edition

 What, you may ask, do you get for this princely sum?
 We’re not sure—ADT doesn’t even make its own equipment.

 We also struggle with ADT’s customer service.
 ADT’s not known for helpful reps or installation techs.
-Part of that may be because of the brand’s fractured approach: ADT is represented by a bunch of different vendors and installers who work under the ADT label.
-That makes it easier to provide service across the US but harder to maintain a centralized standard.
+Part of that may be because of the brand’s fractured approach: ADT is mostly represented by a bunch of different vendors and installers who work under the ADT label, which makes it easier to provide service across the US.
+But if you don't want to hassle with a third party, customers have the option to go through ADT directly.

 What we don’t like about Bay Alarm